-- ESSA Dear Colleague Letter on Tribal Consultation (September 26, 2016) - Documents Library of CCIP
+- ESSA Dear Colleague Letter on Tribal Consultation (September 26, 2016) - Documents Library of CCIP participating schools.
+Instead, the districts implement programs to meet identified needs at the private schools.
+The ESEA grants that are affected by these requirements are:

 SECTION 4: PRIVATE SCHOOL CONSULTATION AND EQUITABLE SERVICES